Service dogs are specially trained to assist people with certain disabilities and conditions, including:

 Veterans diagnosed with PTSD or other service-connected disabilities may qualify for funding for service dog training.

-or the Semper Fi Fund website or give us a call to learn more.
+Visit Semper Fi Fund website or give us a call to learn more.

 In our mission to help dog’s and U.S. Veteran’s we have started a 501(c)(3)NONPROFIT to train service dogs at no charge to the Vet.
 We will either train a dog they have or help them to obtain a shelter dog to be trained.